 Many decorative stitches are very dense and difficult to remove the stitching if you are unhappy with it once it's sewn.
 It's a good idea to always test your fabric, thread and stitch combination on a sample before you sew it on your item.
 The amount of thread a design uses should also be taken into consideration if you do not have a lot of a particular thread on hand.
 The distance between repeated colors in variegated threads is a variable and should also be tested on a sample before you sew it on your item.

 In many cases, you may need to experiment with stabilizers that are used in machine embroidery to obtain smooth consistent decorative stitching.
-Machine Embroidery Basics can help you understand the basics of machine embroidery to make the best stitching possible.Continue to 2 of 5 below.
+Take time to understand the basics of machine embroidery so you can make the best stitching possible.Continue to 2 of 5 below.

 02 of 05